CLEVERHome Storage

 3. Claim the Back of the Laundry Room Door

-The Whitmor Over-the-Door Organizer hooks over standard-depth doors in seconds without tools.
+The Compare Options hooks over standard-depth doors in seconds without tools.
 Its deep pockets comfortably hold detergent pods, dryer sheets, wool dryer balls, stain remover pens, and a lint roller.
-Clear or mesh pocket styles let you see what you have at a glance, so you always know when you’re running low.
+Clear or mesh pocket styles let you see what you have at a glance, so you always know when you're running low.

 Best items for door storage: Laundry pods (they're lightweight), dryer sheets, mesh laundry bags for delicates, clothespins, rubber gloves, and spare lint trap filters.